 Joe and Barack never got that done.

-And then by the way, don't forget Joe was against the travel ban, and Kamala was out there impeaching Trump while he was imposing the travel ban that's that prevented hundreds of thousands of Americans, likely from contracting Corona.
+And by the way, don't forget, Joe was against the travel ban and Kamala was out there impeaching Trump while he was imposing the travel ban that's that prevented hundreds of thousands of Americans likely from contracting corona.

 Let's listen to this ad the Republicans put out last night.

-This is an ad you have to actually see a lot of, but we'll show you on TV tonight, talking about the race issues.
+This is an ad you have to actually see a lot of, but we'll show you on TV tonight talking about the race issue.

-You have a problem figuring out whether you're Premier Trump and you ain't black.
+Do you have a problem figuring out whether you're for mayor Trump and you ain't black?

 Poor kids are just as bright and just as talented as white kids.